 - Not accounting for dividends properly

-- Failing to close out net income yearly
+- Failing to close out net income at year-end

 - Mixing retained earnings with operating capital